vwellmo57/Plane-Emitted-Data-Obtainer/README.md

 #### Efficiency
 All of the code was broken into functions.
 Not only super easy for us to edit the code on a phone, but it minimized file sizes and allowed us to focus on the main body of code which is where we would edit delays and timings.
 #### Flexibility
-Since we had three different buttons on the website, this meant that we could drop the capsule and manually deploy the parachute OR we could run them both at the click of one button.
+Since we had three different buttons on the website, this meant that we could drop the capsule and manually deploy the parachute ,OR we could run them both at the click of one button.
 We generally opted to just use one button, but in case that anything failed we were able to re-run the steps that did not work.